 When you rent a new apartment, you’ll need to prove that you’re able to pay rent.
 Sometimes, this can require having a guarantor sign the lease with you as “insurance” that you’ll pay on time.
 But what is a guarantor, and how can you find a guarantor for apartments?

-A guarantor is a person with good credit who agrees to co-sign, or sign on behalf of someone else, and be responsible for the rented space, its condition, the rent and any fees that may be incurred over the rental period.
+A guarantor is a person with good credit who agrees to co-sign on behalf of someone else and be responsible for the rented space, its condition, the rent and any fees incurred over the rental period.

-Because co-signing for someone could be risky when it's for someone with bad or unreliable credit, it's best to ask family members or close friends who trust you and know you well to be your guarantor.
+Co-signing could be risky when it's for someone with bad or unreliable credit.
+It's best to ask family members or close friends who trust you and know you well to be your guarantor.
 However, you should be sure that your guarantor fits the following qualifications:

 Landlords or property managers are more likely to accept applications with guarantors who are close to potential tenants, so they know it will be easy to collect payment from them in case the tenant doesn't pay.

 It’s not always possible to find a guarantor to sign your lease.
 If you have poor credit or rental history, there are some alternatives you can turn to instead of having a guarantor sign your lease.

 Apartment guarantor services can help you qualify for rentals that you may not be eligible for by yourself.
 While family members as guarantors typically don’t require payment, guarantor services do have extra fees involved.
 This can be difficult depending on your financial circumstances.

 If you’re unable to find a guarantor, you can offer to pay a higher monthly rent or a larger deposit.
 You might want to provide a larger security deposit or two or more months of rent upfront to offset the risk that the landlord takes on when renting to you.